-Meet every Sunday at 5 p.m.
-Paris time for a Mindful Art tour with Marjan Abadie.
+Meet every Sunday at 5 p.m CET for a Mindful Art session with Marjan Abadie and discover or rediscover a work of Art!

 A large part of the population rarely or never sets foot in a museum.
 Another part goes there without pleasure.

-And, the majority of those who visit museums “consume” Art by staying in front of each work only a few seconds which hardly leaves any time for anyone to be touched by the work of art.
+The majority of those who visit museums “consume” Art by staying in front of each work only a few seconds which hardly leaves any time for anyone to be touched by the work of Art.

 To be rather than to do, to feel the humanity that emerges from these works and places.